 To create an environment of employee self management you need to hire individuals who have good self-awareness, self discipline and motivation.
 But it takes a culture of trust and delegation to ensure these individuals will thrive in your organization.
 The natural extension of employee self management is team self management, creating an environment where you, the leader, serve as visionary facilitator, seeking input and advice from the expert employees in your company.
 Your job then is to hire, onboard, and lead.

 This doesn’t mean should should not provide tools and resources — as they say ‘trust but verify’.
 So in addition to project, productivity and time management tools, you’ll use your HR recognition and solid leadership skills to support your self managed workforce.
+You might even consider an Employee Assistance Program (EAP) that lets employees get free counseling to manage home issues so they don’t impact work.

 We hope this article helps provide you with ideas and suggestions to move your organization from a typical top-down management structure to one in which the strength of your team members contributes to your business growth, and leaves you with time to set the organization’s direction, instead of managing individual work performance.